 - (2) Requires that all remotely delivered APL be equipped with self-destruct devices and backup self-deactivation features (in other words, be smart); - (3) Requires that all non-remotely delivered APL not equipped with such devices (dumb mines) be used within controlled, marked, and monitored minefields; - (4) Requires that all APL be detectable using available technology; - (5) Requires that the party laying mines assume responsibility to ensure against their irresponsible or indiscriminate use; - (6) Provides for means to enforce compliance. - (7) Amended Protocol II also clarifies the use of the M18 Claymore "mine" when used in the tripwire mode (Art.
 5(6)).
 (When used in command-detonated mode, the Protocol does not apply, as the issue of distinction is addressed.)
 Claymores may be used in the tripwire mode without invoking the "dumb" mine restrictions of Amended Mines Protocol II if: - (a) They are not left out longer then 72 hours; - (b) The Claymores are located in the immediate proximity of the military unit that emplaced them; and - (c) The area is monitored by military personnel to ensure civilians stay out of the area. - d.
-In addition to Amended Protocol II, there exists a Presidential Decision Directive that sets out further U.S. policy on anti-personnel land mines.
-PDD 54 states that U.S. forces may no longer employ "dumb" (those that do not self-destruct or self-neutralize) anti-personnel land mines.
-See Presidential Decision Directive 54 (16 May 1996).
-Exceptions to this policy: - (1) Use of "dumb" mines on the Korean Peninsula to defend against and armed attack across the DMZ; and - (2) Use of "dumb" mines for training purposes.
+In addition to Amended Protocol II, the United States released a new policy statement on landmines in February 2004.
+Under this policy: - (1) The United States has committed to eliminate persistent (dumb) landmines of all types from its arsenal.
+Use of "dumb" mines for training purposes. - (2) Persistent anti-personnel landmines are only stockpiled for use by the United States in fulfillment of our treaty obligations to the Republic of Korea.